 If you are about to embark on your quest for a new job, you need a map and the tools to reach your destination effectively.

+Most people think that updating the resume is the first step.
+Nope.
+You need to know where you are headed first.
 So where do you begin?
 It starts with assessment and research.
 Yuck.
 But this is the most important first step.
-Back to the GPS analogy, in order to get directions, you have to know where you are going and that means plugging in your destination.
+On any trek you take, you need to get directions and in order to do that, you have to know where you are going.

 Here is your map

 Once you understand this and have started the journey, you’ll want to make sure you’ve got all your gear!

 Here is a checklist of the top 13 supplies you will need for your journey.

 - Professional greeting on main voicemail

 - Professional email address and email signature (Here’s what a good one could/should include)